 - Installation details for the solid fuel heating appliance demonstrating compliance with AS/NZS 2918:2018, Domestic Solid fuel burning appliances – Installation;

-- A detailed floor plan and elevation of the building showing the position and discharge height of the solid fuel heating appliance and chimney/ flue;
+- A floor plan and elevation of the building showing the position of the heating appliance and penetration of the chimney/flue;

-- A site plan drawn to scale showing the location and height of the chimney/ flue in relation to any surrounding structures (i.e. homes or other buildings) within a minimum 15m horizontal radius.
-The site plan shall also detail topography and other landscape features that may influence dispersion;
+- A site plan drawn to scale showing the location and height of the chimney/flue and any homes, buildings, facilities and any environmentally sensitive areas on adjacent land located at least a minimum 15m radius from the site.
+The site plan shall also detail topography and other landscape features;

-- In addition to the above, properties located within R1, R2, R3 & R4 zones require the submission of an odour impact assessment prepared by a suitably qualified air quality consultant in accordance with the NSW EPA’s policy framework for managing odour;
+- Properties located within R1, R2, R3 & R4 zones also require the submission of an odour impact statement prepared by a suitably qualified air quality consultant in accordance with the NSW EPA’s policy framework for managing odour;

 - As part of the assessment, the consultant shall evaluate site suitability and consider the likelihood of the solid fuel heater resulting in land-use conflict, taking into consideration its compatibility with current and future land-use in the area and sensitivity of the surrounding environment.
 If required, mitigation measures shall be specified to achieve compliance with the assessment criteria.

-- Council requires all odour impact assessments to be prepared by a suitably qualified air quality consultant who is a:
+- Council requires all odour impact statements to be prepared by a suitably qualified air quality consultant who is a:

 - Certified Environmental Practitioner under the CEnvP Scheme administered by the Environment Institute of Australia and New Zealand (EIANZ); or